First Financial Center: Notable events

+The convention center annually hosts RedsFest, a fan event for the Cincinnati Reds, as well as Cincinnati Winter Beer Fest, Cincinnati Auto Expo, and Cincinnati Home and Garden Show.

 The Duke Energy Center played host to the 2012 World Choir Games when it hosted the opening and closing ceremonies, as well as the awards ceremonies of the games.

 In July 2015, the convention center hosted the 2015 MLB All-Star Fan Fest.

 The DECC was host to the 1977 National Rifle Association (NRA) annual convention, at which the Revolt at Cincinnati resulted in the election of Harlon Carter as the leader of the NRA, and a change in emphasis for the organization, away from hunting, conservation, and marksmanship and toward an uncompromising defense of the personal ownership of firearms for self-defense.